 Definition and meaning of “rainbow kiss”: how does it actually work?

-Rainbow kiss: Have you ever come across the expression “rainbow kiss” during discussions with friends or colleagues, arousing your curiosity about its meaning?
-This article aims to offer a thorough examination of this concept, delving into the characteristics and specific type of kiss that the term “rainbow kiss” signifies.
+Have you ever encountered the term “rainbow kiss” in conversations with friends or acquaintances, sparking curiosity and prompting questions about its meaning?
+This article seeks to thoroughly explore this concept, providing a detailed examination of the nature and specific type of kiss linked to the term “rainbow kiss.”

-Embark on a journey through this extensive guide to uncover valuable insights into the realm of rainbow kisses.
+Dive into this comprehensive guide to gain valuable insights into the world of rainbow kisses.

 What is a rainbow kiss?